 Just like that, I’d outgrown the hood that once trailed behind me like a cape.
 Grandma insisted upon my wearing it every time I went to visit, for her house was deep in the woods and she didn’t trust the ways of the wilderness.
 “If you get lost, Little Red, all the better to find you with.”
 Twirling in front of the mirror, the cloak is now a mere scarf.
 I don’t know how to tell Grandma that I cannot curb my hunger; that I cannot stop myself from growing.
 And that I simply cannot wear this ludicrous cape anymore.
 Outside, the moon is full and heavy; hanging like a ripe cashew.
 I salivate.

 My sister and I help ourselves to dinner gone long cold – Mother is never at home, I cannot remember the last time we shared a meal together as family.
 As I sit down, I hear a rip loud enough to wake the neighbors.
 I’d torn another one of my pants.
 Most of my clothes had holes in them, which were now too large to be sewn back together.
 “Are you on steroids?
 You seem to grow every second.”
-My sister asked me skeptically, adjusting her hat, pulling it below her eyes.
+My sister asks me skeptically, adjusting her hat, pulling it below her eyes.
 I don’t get her strange obsession with wearing a hat off late, even indoors.
 Whenever I ask her about it, she just shrugs mysteriously.
 “Grandma will stitch it back when we go see her this weekend.”
 I growl.
 At the mention of Grandma my sister freezes, and her slate-grey eyes fix upon the hearth in a deathly stare.
-Grandma has made it ample clear that I am her unrivalled favorite; and when she speaks to her she pretends as though she is addressing an invisible audience in an invisible theatre.
+Grandma has made it ample clear that I am her unrivalled favorite; and when she speaks to her she pretends as though she is addressing an invisible audience in a theatre.
 That is what my sister is to Grandma: invisible.

 I distinctly remember how once, long ago, Grandma told me, “When I held your sister in my arms for the first time, she didn’t cry lustily like you did, Little Red.
 My, what a ruckus you made.
 I positively knew red was your color then.
 But she…she stared back at me coldly, with those grey eyes of hers.
 I cannot stand to look at them even today.
 Give me the heebie-jeebies, those eyes.”
 It was true then, it is true now.
 If you ever pass my sister you will feel a coldness wash over you like a lazy tide, to never feel quite dry afterwards.
 If I am red, my sister is silver – cold and heavy, swirling around you like a fog that won’t quite lift.